 As rural livelihoods in northern Kenya depend on the trade of sheep and goats, local traders perform a vital function to link pastoral producers to markets.
-This analysis shows that trade is sustained by a diverse set of local traders who play different roles in the finely-branched supply chain that streamlines the supply towards diverse local, regional and terminal markets.
-In this marginalised vast rural area characterised by varying sheep and goat supply, local traders harness their relationships to primary and secondary actors to up-hold their trading activities in uncertain ecological and economic contexts.
+This analysis shows that trade is sustained by a diverse set of local traders who play different roles in the finely-branched supply chain that streamlines the supply towards different primary, secondary, regional and terminal markets.
+In this marginalized vast rural area characterized by fluctuations in sheep and goat supply; local traders harness their relationships to both the primary and secondary actors to up-hold their trading activities in uncertain ecological and economic contexts.

-1 Activity analysis revealed activities which can be considered for improving the supply chain 2 coordination.
-Currently there are no established contracts with agreed upon prices between the 3 traders and end buyers and there is also a lack of prior information about the types and numbers of 4 animals demanded at the terminal market.
-This means that the traders have to manoeuvre in a 5 terrain characterised by uncertainty in profit margins and potential high operating costs.
-Given that 6 animals have a 'limited shelf life' in the urban environment, major losses occur when they cannot be 7 sold immediately.
-After being taken out of their rearing environment, their appearance diminishes 8 due to different climatic conditions and lack of proper forage reducing their potential sale price.
-9 Simultaneously, their up-keep in Nairobi leads to high costs.
+Our analysis revealed activities which can be considered for improving supply chain coordination.
+Currently there are no established contracts with agreed upon prices between the traders and end buyers and there is also lack of prior information about the types and numbers of animals demanded at the terminal market.
+This means that the traders have to manoeuvre in a terrain characterized by uncertainty in profit margins and potential high operating costs.
+Given that animals have a 'limited shelf life' in the urban environment, major losses occur when they cannot be sold immediately.
+After being taken out of their rearing environment. the appearance of the animals diminishes due to different climatic conditions and lack of proper forage reducing their potential sale price.
+Simultaneously, their up-keep in Nairobi leads to high costs.

-10 In order to make quick sale, local traders rely on their relationship with a Nairobi broker who has a 11 broad client base.
-However in the absence of alternative contacts, they are at the mercy of this 12 broker.
-A high extent of collaboration between local traders with regard to organisational, 13 informational and financial issues as well as their attitude of ethnic solidarity leverage some 14 advantage but may not be enough to continue fulfilling their role of linking pastoralists to the market 15 in the long term.
+In order to make quick sale, local traders rely on their relationship with Nairobi brokers who has a broad client base.
+However, in the absence of alternative contacts, they are at the mercy of this brokers.
+A high extent of collaboration between local traders with regard to organizational, informational and financial issues as well as their attitude of ethnic solidarity, leverage some advantage but may not be enough to continue fulfilling their role of linking pastoralists to the market in the long term.
+Therefore, what is required is an arrangement that negotiate for more beneficial agreements for the local traders through linking them to clients at the terminal market, so that the traders could move from current spot market transactions to contractual arrangements, where prices and the demand specifications are clearly established prior to buying and moving animals to the market.